danieagle/adare-net/Doc/adare_net.md

           - connection refused...

 ## Party Start!
+  - Prologue

-  - send and receive:
+  - Send and Receive:

-    - client part:
+    - Client part:

       1.  send to server.
       2.  receive from server.

-    - server part:
+    - Server part:

       1.  receive from client.
       2.  send to client.